-Name of group company Brief description of the transaction iption of the transaction Amount (thousand euros) No details N/A
+Name of group company Brief description of the transaction Amount (thousand euros) No details N/A

 Ebro Foods, S.A. has a 40% interest in Riso Scotti S.p.A., an associate consolidated by the equity method.

 Riso Scotti S.p.A. is an Italian company with business activities similar to the objects of Ebro Foods, S.A.